 TRY IT ON THESE PATTERNS – Sequins are perfect for embellishing your favorite leotard.

-All done – what will you be putting sequins on?
+So now you have learned how to sew on sequins, what will you be putting sequins on?
 Share your ideas below.